mattgriffindev/waggy-tails/README.md

 **Typography**

+The Neuton font is the title font used throughout the whole website.
+Serif is the fallback font.

-The Lato font is the title font used throughout the whole website.
+The Lato font is the paragraph font used throughout the whole website.
 Sans-serif is the fallback font in case the title font is not being imported correctly.

-The Open Sans font is the paragraph font used throughout the whole website.
-Sans-serif is the fallback font.
+The Lato font is known for its round edges and the approachable warmth it gives to the reader.

 The Bubblegum Sans font is the brand fron used in the navigation menu at the top of the site and at the bottom of the site in the footer.
 Cursive is the fallback font.
-Bubblegum Sans is described as an in-your-face font; thick, round, and as playful as a puppy [(Saas Design)](https://www.saasdesign.io/amazing-font-pairings/ "SaaS Design").
+Bubblegum Sans is described as an in-your-face font; thick, round, and as playful as a puppy.

 **Imagery**